 What are the learning objectives?
 Understand how to prepare for an interpreting assignment.
 Understand and practice best practices for consecutive and simultaneous interpreting in an online setting.
 Practice consecutive interpreting in unscripted clinical encounters.
 Practice and observe decision making in unscripted clinical encounters.
 Practice giving and receiving goal-oriented, interpreter-driven feedback.
 Through engaging in dialogue with interpreters and medical professionals, identify areas for inter and intra-professional collaboration to improve healthcare access for non-English speaking communities.

 Where is SimLab?
 It's entirely online!
-We meet in Zoom and VoiceBoxer.
+We meet in Zoom.
 It's a great chance to get comfortable working online with a supportive group.

 Does SimLab offer a certification?
 SimLab is not a certification, but you do get a certificate of attendance at the end.
-Interpreters certified through CCHI and CMI will earn CEUs!
+Interpreters certified through CCHI, NBMCI, and RID will earn CEUs!

 What languages can participate?
 All languages are welcome, and we'd love to have a mix of languages, but you must have a language partner for SimLab.
 Recruit a friend to sign up with you!

 Are the SimLab hours flexible?
-Since SimLab happens in real time with the collaboration of medical students, the hours are only 8am to 4:30pm each day.
+Since SimLab happens in real time and the hours are set.
 You must attend all three days to participate.
 See the SimLab agenda here.